garrandall/popular-music-data/tracks/dance-on-little-girl-paul-anka.md

 Oh look at you,
 There you go go go.
 Oh yes you know
-That you're wrong wrong wrong.....
+That you're wrong wrong wrong...